yokosogithub/GeoGit/geogit-org.md

 Installation
 ------------

-Unzip the geogit-cli-app-0.1.0 to an applications directory, and then add the unzipped geogit/bin/ folder to your PATH.
+Unzip the *geogit-cli-app-0.1.0.zip* to an applications directory, and then add the unzipped `geogit/bin/` folder to your **PATH**.
-Or just reference the geogit binary directly when running.

 Running
 -------

-See: [QuickStart] (docs/quickstart.html) to get started and the full [Manual] (docs/index.html) for more.
+See the [QuickStart] (docs/quickstart.html) guide for an introduction to GeoGit.
+Additional information available at the full [Manual] (docs/index.html).

 Participation
 =============